KhalilGhanem/reading-notes/code201/class-02.md

 ## Basic JavaScript Instructions:
 * statements: are programming instructions.
-* COomments: is used  to explain what your code does.
+* Comments: is used  to explain what your code does.
 * variables are containers for storing data values.

 we must declaring a variables in order to use it. to declare a variable we use var keywords follwoing by variable name ==> var usreAge;